gblosser42/world-of-lendis/Lendis/Locations/Lorin.md

 ### Religion

 Lorin's dominant religion is [[The Heavenly Choir]], which holds that the world was sung into existence by a great host of divinities.
 Song and music are highly valued, and many speeches on The Assembly's floor are given by singing.
+With the collapse of the aristocracy, many have turned to the church for leadership.

+The [[Church of the Heavenly Choir is]] lead by High Singer [[Zekilan]], who is trying to carefully guide the church through these tumultuous times without becoming the next target of revolutionary fervor.
+Her critics within the Church claim she is letting a golden opportunity pass by, a chance for the Church to become the de facto power in Lorin.

 ### Military

+Lorin's military is greatly weakened from its peak strength due to the plague and succession war.
+What is left is largely divided into two categories: local armies and the [[Republican Army]].
+Most towns have a local militia, designed to protect against bandits and raiders and handle basic [[The Nightmare|Nightmare]] incursions.
+They tend to be equipped with basic polearms and muskets with at most light armor.

+The Republican Army is better trained and equipped, and is operated out of [[Lorinhas]].
+It is engaged with fending off incursions from the [[Dragon Empire]] and crushing any royalist uprisings attempting to destroy the new government.
+Most of the state's cavalry affiliated with the nobility, and was all but destroyed in the succession war.
+As a result, the Republican Army is mostly infantry, equipped with a mixture of pikes and muskets.
+The government is experimenting with field artillery using gunpowder, but lacks the centralized industrial capacity to do so in great number yet.

 ### Names

-**Example masculine names** Durik, Lorix, Grut, Andes, Basalt, Daci, Scoria, Tuff, Lime, Coal, Brecca, Travert

-**Example feminine names** Dora, Rego, Mola, Gneiss, Quartz, Phylli, Marble, Ruby, Sapphire, Diamond
+Lorin names are typically medium or long in length, with alternating vowel and consonant sounds.
+Names are typically genderless, with no masculine/feminine differences.
+Lorin surnames are typically based on musical terms, although some Zhorholder surnames are also common.

+**Example given names** Ragadin, Lofimala, Adam, Namine, Seteta, Urileno

-**Example surnames** Copperhead, Zincworker, Nickelblood, Ironarm, Goldtongue, Pewterheart
+**Example surnames** Allegro, Crescendo, Cadenza, Treble, Harmony, Nickelblood, Ironarm, Goldtongue